Psychoanalytic dream interpretation

-Psychoanalytic dream interpretation is a subdivision of dream interpretation as well as a subdivision of psychoanalysis pioneered by Sigmund Freud in the early twentieth century.
+Psychoanalytic dream interpretation is a subdivision of dream interpretation as well as a subdivision of psychoanalysis pioneered by Sigmund Freud in the early 20th century.
 Psychoanalytic dream interpretation is the process of explaining the meaning of the way the unconscious thoughts and emotions are processed in the mind during sleep.

 There have been a number of methods used in psychoanalytic dream interpretation, including Freud's method of dream interpretation, the symbolic method, and the decoding method.
 The Freudian method is the most prominently used in psychoanalysis and has been for the last century.
 Psychoanalytic dream interpretation is used mainly for therapeutic purposes in a variety of settings.
 Although these theories are used, none have been solidly proven and much has been left open to debate among researchers.
 Some studies have shown that areas of dream interpretation can be invalid and therefore a decline in importance has been seen in psychoanalytic dream interpretation.